 Let’s say a poet wants to create a poem.
 Somewhere “out there” is the perfect expression of what she wants to say.
 But she has to find it, and this is difficult when she is held back by feelings of inadequacy, fear of rejection, etc. So her initial self-generated effort may well be the poetic equivalent of, “It was a dark and stormy night.. . . . “

 It is at this point that an experienced poet will kick back or meditate and reach “outside themselves” for inspiration.
-Eventually, and not necessarily in that moment, the author will become aware of something “out there.”
+Eventually, and not necessarily in that moment, the author will become aware of something larger than life.
 Sometimes it will simply come as an idea, but most often it will appear as a scintillating light with color and a most remarkable energy.
 And as she comes in contact with that energy, she will most likely not get the words she seeks, but rather experience a clearing away of her obstacles and resistances so that “inspiration” can then come through.
 Our word “inspiration,” by the way, comes from the Latin inspirare, meaning for the sacred breath of a supernatural being to impart truth or an idea.

 In most cases, she will have to work with the undefined energy she has experienced in order to give the idea life.
 It is a gestational and birthing experience, and it can be hard work!
-Successful people, especially in the arts, work unbelievably hard to breathe life to their inspirations.
+Successful people, especially in the arts, work unbelievably hard to breathe life to their creations.

 In order to succeed, she will have to possess an almost superhuman perseverance.
 She must be incredibly dedicated and courageous to give life to this “child” in the face of almost certain rejection.
 She must want her art above everything else, and she will have to persevere long after others have quit and given up.
 Stardom of any form comes at an incredible price.
-The dedication it demands overwhelms mere mortals.
+The dedication it demands, overwhelms mere mortals.